mheob/twig-starter-kit/README.md

 #### Run development or production tasks

-- `npm run watch` is used to monitor your source files for development
+- `npm run dev` is used to monitor your source files for development
 - `npm run build` minified CSS, JS, IMG, HTML files for production

-#### Included Frontend Plugins
+#### Included a set of basic frontend plugins

 - flickity
 - lightgallery.js incl. lg-video.js